patthoege/pawsome-care/README.md

 The hero section has a video and a text content box with a sign-up button.
 The animation zooms in on the video.

 ### Services
 Below the hero section is a club ethos section, divided into two columns.
-The left-side is an image and on the right side is the list of services and its description.
+The left side is an image and on the right side is the list of services and its description.
 The font size and color scheme are consistent throughout the website, with white text on a dark, transparent background.
 The color scheme is primarily black, white, and shades of yellow.
 There are hover effects on some elements, such as the menu items and the button in the hero section.